jpc-hpe/my_nvim_config/README.md

 - zen mode (`<leader>uz`) for less distractions
 - Zoom mode (`<leader>uZ`) is similar.
 One comes from folke, the other from snacks

+### Menus

+NeoVim running without GUI supports the "PopUp" menu on right mouse button click.
+I intended to use it, but then I discovered that submenus are not supported in this case.
+Therefore I abandoned this path and am using keymaps (with which-keys configured to show descriptions for common prefixes)

 ### Useful keys to remember

 - `<leader>uf` (global) or `<leader>uF` (buffer) to toggle autoformat